CAST's Co-Founder and Chief Education Officer, Emeritus

 David Rose is a developmental neuropsychologist and educator whose primary focus is on the development of new technologies for learning.

 In 1984, Dr. Rose co-founded CAST, a not-for-profit research and development organization whose mission is to improve education, for all learners, through innovative uses of modern multimedia technology and contemporary research in the cognitive neurosciences.
-That work has grown into a new field called Universal Design for Learning which now influences educational policy and practice throughout the United States and beyond.
-Dr. Rose has taught at the Harvard Graduate School of Education for nearly three decades.
+That work has grown into a new field called Universal Design for Learning which now influences educational policy and practice throughout the United States and many other countries.
+Dr. Rose has also taught at the Harvard Graduate School of Education for over three decades.

-Dr. Rose has worked as a consultant for Houghton-Mifflin, Scholastic, Tom Snyder Productions, EBSCO Publishing, Pearson, Sopris West, and other publishers.
-He has also testified before the U.S. Senate’s Appropriations Subcommittee on Labor, Health & Human Services, and Education, and regularly advises state departments of education on policies related to the education of students with disabilities and designing universally designed educational systems.
+Dr. Rose has worked as a consultant for Houghton-Mifflin, Scholastic, Tom Snyder Productions, EBSCO Publishing, Pearson, Sopris West, WGBH, PBS, and other producers and publishers.
+He has also testified before the U.S. Senate’s Appropriations Subcommittee and regularly advises state departments of education on policies related to the education of students with disabilities and designing universally designed educational systems.

-With his CAST colleagues, he has won numerous awards, including the Computerworld/Smithsonian Award for Innovation in Education and Academia (Laureate, 1993; Finalist, 1999), Tech Museum of Innovation Award (2002), LD Access Foundation Innovation Award (1999), and the EdNET HERO Award (2005).
-In 2004, the George Lucas Educational Foundation’s Edutopia magazine named him one of education’s “Daring Dozen.
+With his CAST colleagues, he has won numerous awards, including the Computerworld/Smithsonian Award for Innovation in Education and Academia (1993), Tech Museum of Innovation Award (2002), the EdNET HERO Award (2005), the Strache Leadership Award (2014), and the CEC J.E.
+Wallace Wallin Special Education Lifetime Achievement Award (2017).
+In 2004, the George Lucas Educational Foundation's Edutopia magazine named him one of education's "Daring Dozen" and he has recently been honored at the White House as a “Champion of Change.”
+Dr. Rose retired from CAST in 2017 but continues to consult and teach in an emeritus role.